-Amina is now an internationally recognized voice of grassroots hip-hop activism.
+Amina Norman-Hawkins is an internationally recognized voice of grassroots hip-hop activism.
 She is a writer, performing artist, filmmaker, and hip-hop practitioner who has spent the past 20 years involved in the preservation of Chicago’s hip-hop culture and community.
-Amina is founder of Chicago Hip-Hop Initiative, a hip-hop community empowerment collaborative; and Co-Founder of Chicago Hip-Hop Heritage Month, an officially recognized annual observance (since 2003) that celebrates Chicago’s local hip-hop arts and community throughout the entire month of July.
-She’s also a respected emcee, poet, and founding member of Urbanized Music, a production duo of Amina & Coolout Chris, and collective of Chicago-based true school artists who’ve performed internationally promoting the aesthetics of hip-hop culture over media hype.
+She is co-founder of the Chicago hip-hop Initiative & Chicago Hip-Hop Heritage Month, as well as the ‘B-Girl Power’ movement, an international all-inclusive celebration of women in hip-hop.

 In 2010 Amina became a United States Cultural Envoy spending two weeks leading a team of three hip-hop artists from Chicago on tour through seven regions of the West African nation of Cote d’Ivoire.
 The following year, Amina produced the documentary ‘Keep It Moving - Chicago to Cote d’Ivoire’ which premiered to much acclaim in the 2011 Chicago International Movies & Music Festival.